dayton-outar/glif/algos/c-c++/algorithms/dijkstra/README.md

 and so on.

 When determining the shortest path from vertex $v$ to vertex $u$, information about distances between intermediate vertices $w$ has to be recorded.

-This information can be recorded as a label associated with these vertices, where the label is only the distance from $v$ to $w$ or the distance along with the predecessor of $w$ in this path.
-The methods of finding the shortest path rely on these labels.
-Depending on how many times these labels are updated, the methods solving the shortest path problem are divided in two classes: _label-setting methods_ and _label-correcting methods_.
+In Dijkstra’s algorithm, a number of paths $p_1, \dots, p_n$ from a vertex $v$ are tried, and each time, the shortest path is chosen among them, which may mean that the same path $p_i$ can be continued by adding one more edge to it.
+But if $p_i$ turns out to be longer than any other path that can be tried, $p_i$ is abandoned and this other path is tried by resuming from where it was left off and by adding one more edge to it. ­Because paths can lead to vertices with more than one outgoing edge, new paths for possible exploration are added for each outgoing edge.
+Each vertex is tried once, all paths leading from it are opened, and the vertex itself is put away and not used anymore.
+After all vertices are visited, the algorithm is finished.
+This is a [greedy approach](../../../js/codility/greedy/).

 ## Observations